petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/Timeout.png)

-As with a couple of other operators previously, it's possible to provide a function that will have to return an `IObservable<object>` meaning the next element has to appear in the original stream before that generated `IObservable<object>` stream yields an event.
+As with a couple of other operators previously, it's possible to provide a function that will have to return an `IObservable<object>` meaning the next element has to appear in the original stream before that generated `IObservable<object>` signalling stream yields an event.

 #### Retry

 The `Retry()` operator is really simple.
 If the source stream fails (produces an OnError event), it will re-subscribe infinite or a given amount of times.

-Let's assume you have some failing service call (`RandomlyFailingService()` in the example) that you would like retry 3 times before completely giving up.
+Let's assume you have some failing service call (`RandomlyFailingService()` in the example) that you would like to retry 3 times before completely giving up.
 It would look something like this:

 ```csharp
 var source = Observable